 Where approved, cul-de-sacs shall have sufficient radius to provide adequate turn-around for emergency vehicles in accordance with fire district and city adopted street standards.
-Permanent dead-end streets other than cul-de-sacs shall provide public street right-of-way/easements sufficient to provide turn-around space with appropriate no-parking signs or markings for waste disposal, sweepers, and other long vehicles in the form of a hammerhead or other design to be approved by the decision maker.
+Permanent dead-end streets other than cul-de-sacs shall provide public street right-of-way/easements sufficient to provide turnaround space with appropriate no-parking signs or markings for waste disposal, sweepers, and other long vehicles in the form of a hammerhead or other design to be approved by the decision maker.
 Driveways shall be encouraged off the turnaround to provide for additional on-street parking space.
 Finding: Not Applicable.
-No cul-de-sacs and dead-end streets are required or proposed.
+No cul-de-sacs or dead end streets are proposed.